Apple Cranberry Crumble Pie

 Directions

-4. Top with oat crumble mixture by gently pressing it onto the top of the fruit, evenly dispersing it to cover entire top of pie and particularly near sides of pie dish.
-(If desired, cut out decorative shapes out of your rested, rolled second round of dough and place on top of oat crumble.
-Sprinkle cut outs lightly with sugar before baking.)
+3. Top the filling with the oat crumble mixture by gently pressing it onto the top of the fruit, evenly dispersing it to cover the entire top of the pie and particularly near sides of the pie dish.
+Refrigerate the pie until the dough is firm to the touch, about 20 minutes, before baking.

 Newsletter